|ETF Global Opportunities

 US Sector Indices

-The Social Media Index (SOCL) is attempting to resume its price and relative uptrends off the May lows.
-Momentum, the 14-day RSI, is at a good level to allow further short-term strength.
+The China 25 Index Fund (FXI) is attempting to resume its price and relative uptrends off the March lows.
+The 14-day RSI is favorable as it rises through neutral.

 ETF Trading (Long/Short) Longs